-First and foremost, before you can do anything else, you will need to get admin access to the ad account and the pixel if you don’t already have it.
+First and foremost, before you do anything else, you’ll need to get admin access to the ad account and pixel if you don’t already have it.

-Next, hop into the Events Manager by clicking on the hamburger at the top left of the dashboard.
+Next, hop into the Events Manager by clicking on the hamburger button at the top left of the dashboard:

-Once in the Events Manager dashboard, you should see an overview of the current pixels in place and the events received from said pixels.
+Once you’re in the Events Manager dashboard, you should see an overview of the current pixels in place and the events received from those pixels.

-The next step is to get to the URL you want to track the button click on.
-Note that this isn’t the home page; it’s the page on which people will take the button click action.
+The next step is to get to the URL you want to track the button-click on.
+Note that this is not the same as your home page; this is the page where people will take the button-click action.

-Once you paste that in there, click the Open Website button in blue, which should open a new tab with this box on the top left corner of your screen.
-Click + Track New Button.
+Once you paste your URL in the right spot, click the Open Website button in blue, which should open a new tab with the + Track New Button box on the top left corner of your screen:

-Once that’s clicked, you will see your web page looking all weird with different shades and buttons highlighted throughout.
-If you aren’t seeing a button highlighted, it probably means that the button is inside of an iframe and you can’t do anything with that, but if you don’t have that, you should see something like this:
+Once you’ve selected the button above, your web page will showcase various buttons highlighted throughout.
+If you aren’t seeing any buttons highlighted, it probably means that they are inside of an iframe (making them inaccessible).
+If not, then you should see something like this:

-Follow those bright green instructions at the bottom and choose the button you want to track.
-This will prompt yet another pop-up where you choose what you want the event to fire as which are all basic events inside of the Facebook Ads Manager dashboard.
+Follow the bright green instructions at the bottom of the page and choose the button you want to track.
+This will prompt yet another pop-up where you can choose what you want the event to track.
+These are all basic events inside of the Facebook Ads Manager dashboard.

-Finally, after you’ve done the above, head back to the Events Manager dashboard and, after a refresh, you should see the event firing!
-Easy peasy.
+Finally, after you’ve completed the steps, head back to the Events Manager dashboard and—after a quick refresh—you should see the event firing:

 The Facebook pixel page in Events Manager shows all of your pixel data up to the last 30 days of information, so if you’re running reports on a pixel event received at certain times, it’s best to report on this data at the same time each month to collect the most accurate info.
 When creating a custom audience, the pixel can trace back to 180 days of site info and use that to build custom audiences.